 }

-}Processing Multiple Document Types with One Service
+}Processing Multiple Document Types With One Service

 public async Task<T?> ExtractAsync<T>(